rurban/libu8ident/c23++proposal.md

 Arabic RTL bidi attacks and most confusables.
 You can still write in your language, but then only in commonly written languages, and not mixed with others.
 Identifiers are still identifiable.

+The question remains if TR39 security violations should be ill-formed (throw an compilation error), or if TR31 violations should throw an error or just a warning.
+Since we do have the `-std=c23++` option, and the issues are security relevant, an error seems to be best.
+Implementations might choose to go for warnings on not-valid scripts, mixed scripts, or invalid sequences of combining marks though for fear of political backlash, even if the Unicode Standard recommended for decades that identifiers should stay identifiable.
+If the standard committee opts for the insecure option, they should rather rename identifiers to symbols then.
+This would be the political solution.

 4 What will this proposal change
 ================================